gerardomaruotti/ThesisManagement/README.md

 - GET `/api/teachers`
   - request parameters: none
   - response body content: list of teachers identified with name, surname and email.
+- GET `/api/groups`
+  - request parameters: none
+  - response body content: list of groups identified with code of the group and the related name.
 - GET `/api/cds`
   - request parameters: none
   - response body content: list of cds identified with the code of the degree and the related title.